-Since then he secured landslide election victories in 2004 and again 2009.
+Abdelaziz Bouteflika won the presidency in the 1999 polls and secured landslide election victories in 2004 and again 2009.

 As in many Arabic-speaking countries, the government faced calls for democratic change in 2011, but protests did not reach the scale seen elsewhere.

-He released thousands of Muslim militants and won backing for a civil concord in 1999 that offered an amnesty to armed militants.
+He released thousands of Muslim militants and won backing for a civil concord that offered an amnesty to armed militants.

 Many of the rebels accepted and violence declined.
 Voters backed a second amnesty for the remaining militants, laid out in the president's "charter for peace and reconciliation", in a 2005 referendum.

 At home, many credited him with a return of some security, though attacks by Islamist militants have increased again since 2006.

 Mr Bouteflika has overcome years of isolation for Algeria, but his state-orientated economic policies have failed to wean the economy off reliance on oil and gas.

 A veteran of the war of independence from France, Mr Bouteflika was foreign minister for 16 years until 1979.

-Power is concentrated in the presidency, with parliament considered a rubber-stamp body.
+Power is concentrated in the presidency, with parliament largely a rubber-stamp body.
 Mr Bouteflika is widely credited with easing the military back into barracks after their domination of government during the 1992-2011 state of emergency.